Update: The situation for NGOs in South Sudan continues to be highly challenging.

 In practice, both the Ministry of Justice (MoJ) and the Relief & Rehabilitation Commission (RRC) require NGOs to renew their registration annually for a fee of about $100.
 In other words, NGOs must pay $100 annual fees in order to exercise the right to associate each year.
 The renewal at the MoJ involves submitting an annual return, or reporting form, after which the MoJ will stamp “renewed” on the NGO’s certificate.
-Moreover, the dual renewal requirement (i.e., renewal at both the MoJ and RRC) doubles the burden and aggravates the issue.
+Moreover, the dual renewal requirement (i.e., renewal at both the MoJ and RRC) doubles the burden.

 Barriers to Speech/Advocacy

 While the NGO Act, 2016 does not seem to envision a role for advocacy NGOs, there are no specific legal barriers that expressly limit advocacy activities.